-These Low Carb Lemon Bars are sugar free and full of bright lemony flavor!
-They’re a keto dieter's dream.
+These sugar-free Low Carb Lemon Bars have a nice “shortbread crust” and are full of bright lemony flavor!
+They’re a a great keto dessert.

 Lemon bars are one of my favorite desserts.
 I love everything about them; the buttery crust, the sweet-tart lemony layer and the ease of preparation.
 They are appropriate to serve almost any time of the year or for any occasion.
 They are beloved by all.
 To me, it always seem like it’s time for lemon bars.
 Who would have thought we low carbers could enjoy sugar free lemon bars?